 In case you missed it, the FDA held a webinar last Thursday that included an overview of the DSCSA.
 Listen to the recording and download the slide deck here.
 I thought Congress specifically prohibited the FDA from holding public meetings regarding the DSCSA until November 27, 2014 [see section 582(i)(1)], but during the presentation Dr. Illisa Bernstein said that they would announce a public meeting soon.
 Apparently this one will not count as one of the five they are mandated by the DSCSA to hold.

-If your job requires you to understand the DSCSA, make sure you check out my new PDF document “The Drug Supply Chain Security Act Explained”.
-Sales of the single user license are proceeding well since I published the book one week ago (see “The Drug Supply Chain Security Act Explained”), but I was disappointed with the sales of the Corporate licensed version.
+If your job requires you to understand the DSCSA, make sure you check out my new book “The Drug Supply Chain Security Act Explained”.
+Sales are proceeding well since I published the book one week ago (see “The Drug Supply Chain Security Act Explained”).

 The book is a great tool for company teams to use to come up to speed quickly on the law and I really want teams to feel that they can share the document, but you can only do with the Corporate licensed version.
 So I lowered the price of the Corporate license significantly last Thursday.
 My bad for pricing it out of reach initially.
 If you saw the price earlier in the week and were disappointed, make sure you check it out again.
 I think you will be pleased.